 This article introduces how to add space to C drive without losing data.
 3 ways to add more space to C drive from D/E or with other disk.
 Select the corresponding method according to your own disk partition configuration.

 Applies to: Windows 11, Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 (R2), Small Business Server 2011, Windows Server 2008 (R2) and Windows Server 2003 (R2).

 1. Benefit to add more space to system C drive

-Most of the Windows computer users encountered the problem that system C: drive is running out of space and the annoying Low Disk Space alert pops up frequently.
+Most of Windows computer users encountered the problem that system C: drive is running out of space and the annoying Low Disk Space alert pops up frequently.
 When it happens, the fastest way to solve this problem is by extending C drive.
 That means add more space to C drive from other partitions.
-It costs such as a long time if you back up everything, delete and recreate partitions, finally restore and verify data.
+It costs such a long time if you back up everything, delete and recreate partitions, finally restore and verify data.

-There are many partitioning software in the market, but you'd better back up in advance and run the safest tool, because there is potential data loss and system damage risk while re-partitioning disk drives with 3rd-party program.
-To resize allocated partitions, the parameters in MBR, DBR and other place of associated disk, partition and files must be modified correctly.
+There are many partitioning software in the market, but you'd better back up in advance and run the safest tool, because there is potential data loss and system damage risk.
+While re-partitioning disk drive, the parameters of associated disk, partition and files must be modified correctly.
 Any software error or hardware issue could cause part of the parameters failed to be modified.
 If it happens, system, partition and/or data will be damaged.